AleenaSultan1/Simulation-Game/README.md

   Text-based dungeon layout files used by the `Map` class to generate levels (e.g., `dungeonMap.txt`).

 - `resources/objects/`
-  Icons and images for interactive items like swords, riddle chests, and magic dust.
+  Icons and images for interactive items like swords, laptop, heart, and magic dust.

 - `resources/player/`
   Player character sprites facing all four directions, with animation frames.